DataRecce/recce-documentation/docs/docs/get-started.md

 # Getting started

+This guide walks you through how to use Recce, whether you're exploring for the first time or expanding to Recce Cloud.

 Use Recce to validate your dbt changes with clarity and confidence.
 Recce helps you:

 - Explore what changed